michaelarthurcaulfield/fork-on-the-range/fork-this.md

 ## Fork on the Range (a new GitHub Classic)

 ```
-Oh, fork me a repo where the edits go
+Oh, fork me a repo where the edits all go
-Where the Brave and the Fearless play;
+Where the Brave and the Fearless do play;
-Where seldom is fomented a negative comment,
+Where seldom is borked a deleterious fork,
 And the remixes happen all day.
 ```